-Share in other comprehensive loss increased by 53% which pertains the take-up of Maynilad other comprehensive loss.
+Other equity increased by 53% which pertains to the additional share in other comprehensive loss in associates.

 Consolidated retained earnings stood at P64.9 billion at the end of December 2019, 7% up from P60.7 billion after P10.5 billion of net income and payment of P6.4 billion Parent dividends.